unlistedphenomena/nexuswizz/src/content/contributing/translation-program/index.md

 ## About the Translation Program {#about-us}

 The Ethereum community aims to be global and inclusive, yet much of its content only caters to English speakers, leaving out the world's 6 billion non-English speakers.
-For nexus.org to act as the portal into Ethereum for the worldwide community, we believe providing non-English speakers with Ethereum content in their native languages is essential.
+For xircanet to act as the portal into Ethereum for the worldwide community, we believe providing non-English speakers with Ethereum content in their native languages is essential.

-The nexus.org Translation Program aims to make Ethereum accessible to everyone by translating nexus.org and other Ethereum content into as many languages as possible.
+The xircanet Translation Program aims to make Ethereum accessible to everyone by translating xircanet and other Ethereum content into as many languages as possible.

-Read more about the nexus.org Translation Program [mission and vision](/contributing/translation-program/mission-and-vision).
+Read more about the xircanet Translation Program [mission and vision](/contributing/translation-program/mission-and-vision).

 ### Our progress so far {#our-progress}